joinpursuit/Pursuit-Core-Web/react/lifecycle_methods/lifecycle.md

 ## `componentWillReceiveProps`

+This method is the first method in React's update cycle, which happens after the component successfully mounts.

-This method is, potentially, useful.
-If a parent component does an AJAX request and passes the result down as props, you might want your child component to do something with those props.
+If a parent component does an AJAX request and passes the result down as props, you might want your child component to do something with those props as it updates.
 You can use `componentWillReceiveProps`, compare `this.props` (your old props) with `nextProps` (which this method makes available to you), and do something based on that comparison.

 **Warning**: A common mistake that new React developers make is copying props to the state in every component.
 Instead of using props directly, they want the added comfort of state.
 This is a bad idea: It leads to several sources of truth instead of a [single source](https://en.wikipedia.org/wiki/Single_source_of_truth), so if your component ever fails to update its state with new props, you could be displaying inaccurate information to the user.